zng-ui/zng/TODO/_current.md

         - Replace with LAYOUT extension methods?
         - Inline stuff part of constraints snapshot.

-    - Align::layout requires WidgetLayout.
-        - For translation and underline flag only.
-        - Refactor to return translation and flag.

 * Each app extension.
     - They are mostly contained.
     - Needs `AppExtension` and update types.